The hospitality industry has become an even stronger pillar of the European economy over the past few years.

 vis-à-vis online platforms, namely the lack of transparency and fairness, which was also well addressed by the

 European Parliament report on online platforms published in June 2017.
-The upcoming adoption of the platform-
+The platform-to-business Regulation

 TAXATION – Reform the VAT scheme while continuing to allow for low rates for hospitality services